-Select the Start button, select the Get Help app, and then enter the task you want to perform.

-NOTE: You must be connected to the internet to access the Get Help app.
+- Select the Start button, select All apps, select the Get Help app, and then enter the task you want to perform. - NOTE: You must be connected to the internet to access the Get Help app.

 Recovering using HP Recovery media